JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 To publish an Android library, you need to provide additional configuration.

 By default, no artifacts of an Android library are published.
-To publish artifacts produced by a set of [Android variants](https://developer.android.com/studio/build/build-variants), specify the variant names in the Android target block:
+To publish artifacts produced by a set of [Android variants](https://developer.android.com/studio/build/build-variants), specify the variant names in the Android target block in the `shared/build.gradle.kts` file:

 ```kotlin
 kotlin {